retifrav/scraps/Git/git.md

     - [Remote](#remote)
 * [Set identity and PGP](#set-identity-and-pgp)

+Some general rules:
+* create a new branch for everything;
+* do not commit into the main branches (master, dev, etc);
+* commit only related changes;
+* do not ammend if you have already pushed;
+* do not rebase if you have already pushed.

 ## Settings

 You have global settings for all repositories using ~—global~ option, and without it only local config will be affected (obviously, you need to be inside this repository’s directory):